yangjc/template-parser/readme.md

 # template-parser

+## What for?

+This is a template parser, which is designed for the following uses:

+1. Generate code based on code.
+1. Update a configuration file that contains replaceable variables.
+1. Update any file that contains replaceable variables.
-A template parser for any type of file.

-Write the *template statements* in contents where can be ignored, like comments.\
+For any type of file, you can write the *template statements* in contents where can be ignored, like comments.\
 Template parser will replace all variables in *Statements*.\
 *Statements* will be kept if updating file itself, and will be removed if writing to another file.

-All options, like *comment delimiters*, or *variable delimiters*, can be customized.

 ## Install